Frequently Asked Questions – Courses

 Service and ex-service personnel, eligible for the MOD’s Enhanced Learning Credits (ELC) Scheme, can use their Credits towards funding.

 IS IT POSSIBLE TO DO A COURSE IN MODULES?

 Our courses are designed in modules in structured weeks which gives learners the option to complete a course either in one block or by completing groups of modules, having a break and returning to complete outstanding modules at a later date.
 All course dates are publicised on our website.

 ARE WAGTAIL COURSES ACCREDITED?

 Our Training Centre is accredited by Highfield Awarding Body of Compliance and endorsed by NASDU.
 Our courses are endorsed by Highfield and meet the requirements of British Standards.
 We offer NASDU approved courses in Explosive Detection and Drug Detection.

 Yes.
-Our Training Centre is accredited by Highfield ABC and all our training staff are trained to QCF standards.
+Our Training Centre is accredited by Highfield ABC and all our training staff is trained to QCF standards.

 APL can be awarded depending on your experience and qualifications.

 I DO NOT HAVE A TRAINED DOG.
 CAN I STILL DO A COURSE?